| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 home is in a foreign country and you meet the other requirements, your earnings may

+qualify for the foreign earned income exclusion.
 If you expect your employment away from home in a single location to last, and it does

 last, for 1 year or less, it is temporary unless facts and circumstances indicate